Home Secretary (India)

-The Home Secretary (IAST: Gṛha Saciva गृह सचिव) is the administrative head of the Ministry of Home Affairs.
-This post is held by a senior IAS officer of the rank of Secretary to Government of India.
-The current Home Secretary is Ajay Kumar Bhalla.All Central Forces including the CRPF, CISF, BSF and State Police Forces are under the Union Home Secretary.
+The home secretary (ISO: Gṛh Saciv) is the administrative head of the Ministry of Home Affairs.
+This post is held by a senior IAS officer of the rank of secretary to the Government of India.
+The current home secretary is Govind Mohan.
+All central forces including the Central Reserve Police Force, Central Industrial Security Force, Border Security Force and Central Police Organizations are under the home secretary.

-As a Secretary to Government of India, the Home Secretary ranks 23rd on Indian Order of Precedence.
+As a secretary to the Government of India, the home secretary ranks 23rd on Indian order of precedence.

 Powers, responsibilities and postings

-Home Secretary is the administrative head of the Ministry of Home Affairs, and is the principal adviser to the Home Minister on all matters of policy and administration within the Home Ministry.
+The home secretary is the administrative head of the Ministry of Home Affairs, and is the principal adviser to the home minister on all matters of policy and administration within the Home Ministry.

-The role of Home Secretary is as follows:
+The role of home secretary is as follows: